daffainfo/ctf-writeup/SEETF 2023/Android Zoo/README.md

 > Side note: why aren't there any pigeons in zoos?

 ## About the Challenge
-We have been given a `zip` file that contains 2 folders called `first_devices` and `second_devices`.
+We were given a `zip` file that contains 2 folders called `first_devices` and `second_devices`.
 And in these folders there is information related to the device such as the device name, then there is a kind of file containing passwords and so on.
 And our goal is to get the password of the two devices

 ## How to Solve?